 Probably that we are a miserable lot, sitting around darkened rooms, moaning, craving and relapsing.
 When the opposite is true, the majority of my friends are in recovery, when we meet we don’t take ourselves too seriously.
-Yes of course there is a very dark and life threatening side to this but one day at a time.
-I work a program, I am living a life I never though possible.
+Yes, of course, there is a very dark and life-threatening side to this but one day at a time.
+I work a program, I am living a life I never thought possible.
 I thought I was doomed, I thought I was going to die that way.
 What this has taught me is that people can and do change.

 Your addiction and your process of getting clean?

 I first got drunk when I was 16, I gave myself alcohol poisoning – I have never had an off switch.
 One drink is too many and a thousand is never enough for me.